Queensland Family Law Practice

 3. What are your future needs?

-Following separation, it is likely that one party is going to have greater needs in the future than the other.
-Your future needs can depend on a number of factors such as your health, your age, who has primary care of a child or children and your income, among other things.
-For a full list of the factors the court must take into consideration when determining future needs see section 75 (2) of the Family Law Act 1975.
+Following separation, it is likely that one party is going to have greater needs in the future than the other, which the court will consider when determining the divorce and property settlement in Australia.
+Your future needs can depend on a number of factors such as your health, age, who has primary care of a child or children, and your income, among other things.
+For a full list of the factors the court must take into consideration when determining future needs, see section 75 (2) of the Family Law Act 1975.

 Lets work through two examples:

 1. There are two children under the age of 12 who will likely remain in the primary care of the mother following separation.
-The mother will be considered the primary carer of the children, which may impede of her ability to work and her income.
-Consequently, the court will need to consider this as a future need of the mother.
+The mother will be considered the primary carer of the children, which may impede her ability to work and her income.
+Consequently, the court will need to consider this as a future need of the mother in the context of property settlement

-1. The husband is employed full-time as a doctor earning some $100,000 per annum whilst the wife is employed as a teacher earning approximately $50,000 per annum.
-The court will likely conclude that the greatest asset the Wife can take is her income.
+1. The husband is employed full-time as a doctor earning some $100,000 per annum, while the wife is employed as a teacher earning approximately $50,000 per annum.
+The court will likely conclude that the greatest asset the wife can take is her income, in this divorce and property settlement in Australia.

-Ultimately, it is at the discretion of the court to determine what a future need is and how this is dealt with as part of your property settlement.
+Ultimately, it is at the discretion of the court to determine what a future need is and how this is dealt with as part of your divorce and property settlement in Australia.

 4. Is the distribution fair?